MhdMartini/smart-cabinet/README.md

 # Smart_cabinet
 Capstone Project

-This script is the Inventory Application of the Smart Cabinet Capstone project I am working on this semester (FALL20.)
+This script is the Inventory Application of the Smart Cabinet Capstone project I am working on this semester (FALL20,) with the help of my colleague Thanakiath, who is authoring the id_scanner script.
 The script is currently under development and is not tested yet.
 The script is to be deployed on Raspberry pi 4.

 # System Requirements
 The Smart Cabinet contains stock belonginig to the Electrical and Computer Engineering Lab at the University of Masachusetts Lowell.
 It is operated by an RFID card reader, and it contains kits (boxes) tagged with RFID tags which inform the Cabinet what items are present vs. borrowed.